Skip to main content

 • give managers one clean queue of what needs action now

-If the software only creates digital paperwork but does not improve visibility on pending approvals, delayed deliveries, or receipt mismatches, it will not solve the real problem.
+If a tool only creates digital paperwork without improving visibility on pending approvals, delayed deliveries or receipt mismatches, it hasn't solved the real problem.
+You've just moved the chaos onto a screen.

-If your team already downloads indent, PO, and GRN formats repeatedly, that is often the signal that the process is mature enough for software.
+One practical tell: if your team keeps downloading indent, PO and GRN formats over and over, the process is probably mature enough for software.

-You do not need a huge dashboard.
+You don't need a huge dashboard.
 Track a few measures consistently:

 • indent approval turnaround time